ChaosYuu/sd-webui-controlnet/README.md

 # This project comes from https://github.com/lllyasviel

-## This is just a backup of an old version of Controlnet for ease of use
+## This is just a backup of an old version of Controlnet-1.0 for ease of use

 ## sd-webui-controlnet